To attend WELLIES you need to be referred by:

 Participants attending on a Tuesday, Wednesday or Thursday should be 19+ and live in Staffordshire.
 They need to be able to fill in their own enrolment form and set and monitor some personal goals and targets.

-07/01/21 – Update – In line with Government guidelines concerning all education WELLIES is once again operating on a distance learning basis only.
-We will continue in this format for the Spring 2021 term.
+15/04/21 – Update – In line with Government guidelines concerning education, WELLIES is going to begin face to face and distance learning again next week.
+We will continue in this blended format for the Summer 2021 term.

 If you would like further information you can contact us at: